ClarksonCJ/clarksoncj.github.io/content/posts/supply-chain-secrets-management.md

 Ensuring that all third-party vendors are bound by contractual agreements that mandate strict adherence to security best practices is crucial.
 These contracts should include specific clauses on how secrets must be managed, encrypted, and accessed.
-Additionally, requiring third-party vendors to comply with recognized security standards (e.g., ISO 27001, NIST) can provide a framework for secure operations.
+Additionally, requiring third-party vendors to comply with recognised security standards (e.g., ISO 27001, NIST) can provide a framework for secure operations.

 ### Regular Security Audits and Assessments